conan-io/conan-io.github.io/_posts/2022-05-18-New-conan-release-1-48.markdown

   ``CMAKE_CXX_FLAGS`` and ``CMAKE_C_FLAGS``.

-## Configuration to choose between bat or PowerShell scripts in Windows
+## Configuration to choose between Batch or PowerShell scripts in Windows

-This version brings a new configuration option to choose between bat or PowerShell script generation.
-As you know, the Conan [Environment](https://docs.conan.io/en/latest/reference/conanfile/tools/env/environment.html) class saves the information in a bat file by default in Windows.
-Now, setting the `tools.env.virtualenv:powershell` to `True`, you can generate PowerShell scripts instead.
+This version brings a new configuration option to choose between Batch or PowerShell script generation.
+As you know, the Conan [Environment](https://docs.conan.io/en/latest/reference/conanfile/tools/env/environment.html) class saves the information in a `.bat` Batch file by default in Windows.
+Now, setting the `tools.env.virtualenv:powershell` to `True`, you can generate `.ps1` PowerShell scripts instead.
 This will also apply to the [VirtualBuildEnv](https://docs.conan.io/en/latest/reference/conanfile/tools/env/virtualbuildenv.html) and